davidobrien1985/davidobrien1985.github.io/blog/_posts/2014-12-10-install-windows-features-powershell-clicking.md

 I am currently rebuilding my home lab (again!
 This time properly, I promise.) and my goal is to use as much PowerShell as possible.

 I am building everything on a Dell XPS 15 laptop with a 1TB Samsung SSD and 16GB RAM.
 Enough for a mid-size mobile lab.
 The host runs Windows Server 2012 R2, what else?
-On top of that I have also installed the <a href="http://blogs.msdn.com/b/powershell/archive/2014/11/18/windows-management-framework-5-0-preview-november-2014-is-now-available.aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://blogs.msdn.com/b/powershell/archive/2014/11/18/windows-management-framework-5-0-preview-november-2014-is-now-available.aspx', 'Windows Management Framework 5 November Preview']);" target="_blank">Windows Management Framework 5 November Preview</a> in order to use all the latest and greatest features of PowerShell, for example Desired State Configuration in its latest version.
+On top of that I have also installed the [Windows Management Framework 5 November Preview](http://blogs.msdn.com/b/powershell/archive/2014/11/18/windows-management-framework-5-0-preview-november-2014-is-now-available.aspx) in order to use all the latest and greatest features of PowerShell, for example Desired State Configuration in its latest version.

-Of course, I have also downloaded the <a href="http://blogs.msdn.com/b/powershell/archive/2014/10/28/powershell-dsc-reskit-wave-8-now-with-100-resources.aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://blogs.msdn.com/b/powershell/archive/2014/10/28/powershell-dsc-reskit-wave-8-now-with-100-resources.aspx', 'DSC Resource Kit']);" target="_blank">DSC Resource Kit</a> in its latest Wave, number 8.
+Of course, I have also downloaded the [DSC Resource Kit](http://blogs.msdn.com/b/powershell/archive/2014/10/28/powershell-dsc-reskit-wave-8-now-with-100-resources.aspx) in its latest Wave, number 8.

 I started out using DSC to deploy my DNS Server and Active Directory Domain Services, after that I thought to myself, “Which Roles and Features do I need?”.
 That’s the moment I usually go and run the following PowerShell command on my Server OS: